 }

-Unfortunately, if you now declare a BinaryTree<SomeType> class variable but the type argument (SomeType) does not implement the IComparable<SomeType> interface, there is no way to sort the items and so we throw an InvalidCastException indicating the type doesn't support the requisite interface.
+Unfortunately, if you now declare a BinaryTree<SomeType> class variable but the type argument (SomeType) does not implement the IComparable<SomeType> interface, there is no way to sort the items; in turn, we throw an InvalidCastException indicating the type doesn’t support the requisite interface.
 This eliminates a key reason for having generics in the first place: to improve type safety.

 To avoid this exception and instead generate a compile-time error if the type argument does not implement the interface, C# allows you to supply an optional list of constraints for each type parameter declared in the generic type.
 A constraint declares the characteristics that the generic type requires of the type argument supplied for each type parameter.
 You declare a constraint using the where keyword, followed by a parameter–requirements pair, where the parameter must be one of those declared in the generic type.
 The requirements describe one of three things: the class or interfaces to which the type argument must be convertible, the presence of a default constructor, or a reference/value type restriction.